Searchin'

 "Searchin" is a song written by Jerry Leiber and Mike Stoller specifically for the Coasters.
 Atco Records released it as a single in March 1957, which topped the R&B Chart for twelve weeks.
 It also reached number three on the Billboard singles chart.

 Although the Coasters had previously done well on the rhythm and blues charts, "Searchin" (along with "Young Blood" on the flip side) sparked the group's rock and roll fame.

-Composition
+Writing

 The lyrics, written by Leiber, use vernacular phrasing.
 The plot revolves around the singer's determination to find his love, wherever she may be, even if he must resort to detective work.
 The song's gimmick was to cite law-enforcement figures from popular culture such as Sherlock Holmes, Charlie Chan, Joe Friday, Sam Spade, Boston Blackie, Bulldog Drummond, and the North-West Mounted Police (the Mounties).
 The vocals of the Coasters' lead singer Billy Guy are raw and insistent.
 Driving the song is a pounding piano rhythm of two bass notes alternating on every second beat.